Skip to main content

 2. Dog Groomer

 If you want a hands-on role working with dogs that isn’t quite as in-depth or medical as veterinary work, becoming a dog groomer is a great way to go.
 Not only do you get to spend the day hanging out with adorable pooches, but you help them look their best too.
-Dogs require professional grooming not just for aesthetic purposes but to help keep them healthy, so it’s an important role that’s highly regarded by fellow dog owners.
+Dogs require professional grooming not just for aesthetic purposes but to help keep them healthy/learn/dog-lifestyle/how-i-learned-to-groom-my-own-dog, so it’s an important role that’s highly regarded by fellow dog owners.

 But it’s not all bathing and brushing.
 Dog groomers have to get stuck into some less desirable tasks, too.
 Such as ear and teeth cleaning and de-fleaing.
 To become a groomer, you can enroll in a grooming course or become an assistant at a dog groomer’s to learn the trade.
 The more experienced you are, the more likely you are to work with show dogs and breeds that need very specific requirements, as well as easier-to-care-for pet dogs.